Dr. Drew Pinsky Says Kim Kardashian Committed Domestic Violence Against Kris Humphries

 And then, at 2:12, Dr. Drew loses me.

-He states that it isn’t okay when Humphries grabs Kardashian’s arm to stop her incoming blows.
+He states it isn’t okay when Humphries grabs Kardashian’s arm to stop her incoming blows.
 That is self-defense, not domestic violence.
 Everyone, men and women, have the right to defend themselves from being assaulted no matter the gender of the assailant.
 Humphries did not hurt Kardashian.
 He did not appear to use unreasonable force.
 He was fending off her attack.
 Self-defense.

 Here’s the altercation frame by frame: